gesteban/itinerary-challenge/README.md

 It provides a simple way to route to APIs, enhance security, exposes metrics, and improves resiliency.

-In this application we are assuming we are not managing internal threats, thus Spring Cloud Gateway acts as an entry point to all our external calls.
+In this application we are assuming that we are not managing internal threats, thus Spring Cloud Gateway acts as an entry point to all our external calls.
 This centralizes and eases security configuration within our microservices ecosystem.

-In works together with Spring Cloud Security and Docker to enhance security by hiding services.
-Using docker-compose configuration we can disable port visibility outside of docker environment.
-This allows us to expose internal microservices ports to keep application running without making them available to the world.
+It works together with Spring Cloud Security and Docker to enhance security by hiding services.
+Using docker-compose configuration we can disable port visibility outside the docker environment.
+This allows us to expose internal microservices ports to keep the application running without making them available to the world.

-Is also works with Spring Cloud Netflix to redirects requests to the best matching microservice instance.
+Is also works with Spring Cloud Netflix to redirect requests to the best matching microservice instance.

 Finally, it provides a centralized Swagger UI that exposes documentation of all hosted